cmelchior/jervis-ffb/README.md

 It consists of the following modules:

-- `fumbbl-client-downloader`: Small script for downloading the FUMBBL Client and modifying it so all websocket traffic is outputted to the console.
+- `fumbbl-cli`: Small commandline tool for either downloading the FUMBBL Client and modifying it so all websocket traffic is outputted to the console or download a replay for futher analysis.
+Note, the last functionality should only be used sparingly and for testing as it taxes too much if used in bulk.

-- `game-downloader`: Can download a single game file from FUMBBL.
-Should only be used sparingly and for testing.
-Written in Kotlin (JVM).
+- `fumbbl-net`: Network code and classes for communicating with the FUMBBL server.

 - `game-model`: This is full model of a Blood Bowl game and can be used to model both the game state and rules.
 This module is not supposed to be used stand-alone but is building block for the other